chrockey/chrockey.github.io/_pages/about.md

 My research topics of interest include computer vision, 3D vision, and 3D reconstruction.
 I am particularly interested in 3D perception on point clouds for applications in autonomous vehicles and robotics.
-If you are interested in my research projects, please feel free to contact me in one of the following ways.
+If you are interested in my research, please feel free to contact me by clicking the icons below.